w3c/miniapp-addressing/docs/Q&A.md

 In these cases, the user agent open miniapp locally according to the appId in MiniApp URI without having to request a package server.

-In other cases, the user agent can specify its own mapping relationship with "host" component.
-For example, the "bar" in "miniapp: // foo @ bar" can correspond a domain or a local directory, anyway.
+In other cases, the user agent needs to download the package remotely.
+If the uri is a custom-url, the user agent will download the package from the default package server.
+If the uri is a https url, the user agent can download the package from the url directly.

 In summary, MiniApp URI are designed to locate MiniApp resource cross-platform, regardless of how they are obtained.
 That cannot be expressed intuitively through HTTPS URLs only.
 This is why we marked [Chapter 6](https://w3c.github.io/miniapp/specs/uri/#https) non-normative, and just describes it as a user scenario.